 China’s leading social networking site Renren.com has recently made fan page registration open to the public.
 That means all legal enterprises, universities, governments and other organizations are able to create an official fan page of their own now.

-June 24th - by Ryan to Baidu Search Engine Optimization, China Social Media
+June 24th - by Ryan to Baidu SEO Guide, China Social Media

 First, an attributive clause to add to the title: which I think you should stay away as far as possible.